JiajinCui/Discovering_and_Locating_Wireless_Sensors_thru_Transmitted_Signals/docs/proposal.md

 What are metrics by which you would check for success?

+For protocol classification:
+1. Intersection of Union (IoU): Fomular: Area of Intersection / Area of Uninon to indicate the quality of math between the predicted and ground truth boxes.
+(1 means perfect overlap and 0 means no overlap at all)

+For localization:
+1. The absolute value of difference between the calculated distance and the actual distance.
+(The smaller the difference the higher of localization accuracy)

 ## 8. Execution Plan

 Describe the key tasks in executing your project, and in case of team project describe how will you partition the tasks.